kelexel/rstream/README.md

 * HLS support requires a recent ffmpeg (!) with RTMP support enabled, and a recent (!) version of nginx-rtmp (don't forget to add HLS support, see nginx-rtmp install notes)
 * HLS multi-bitrate is only available if both nginx-rtmp and ffmpeg are enabled
 * HLS does not -yet- work with ffmpeg directly (aka without nginx-rtmp), because I have found no way to generate an HLS friendly -segment_list (see [this ffmpeg enhancement request](https://ffmpeg.org/trac/ffmpeg/ticket/1642))
+* HLS can be i/o consumming based on the concurent number of streams being HLS transcoded.
+Setting up a ramdisk/tmpfs in ~rstream/etc is a *great* idea, since this is where all mpeg2ts segments will be created by ffmpeg's libs via nginx-tmp

 Notes on Transcoding
 ---